attila-lendvai/maru/README.md

 ## What

 Maru is a tiny self-hosting lisp dialect: a symbolic expression evaluator that can compile its own implementation language.

+This repo is also the place of exploration in the land of bootstrapping and computing system development, by both growing *and* shrinking what's currently known as Maru.

 ## How

-The architecture is described in Ian Piumarta's paper:
+Maru's architecture is described in Ian Piumarta's paper:
 [Open, extensible composition models](https://www.piumarta.com/freeco11/freeco11-piumarta-oecm.pdf).

 > it is a sketch of how Maru's generalised eval works,